 - drizzle olive oil

 - Place steamer insert and 1 cup water in the inner pot of your Instant Pot.
 Place beets on top of steamer insert.
 Secure lid in place.
 Turn valve to Sealing.
-Select manual and adjust the time to 35 minutes.
+Select manual, high pressure, and adjust the time to 35 minutes.

 - When the time has lapsed, allow the pressure to release naturally for 10 minutes, then turn the valve to venting, carefully remove the lid, carefully remove the beets.
 A knife should insert into the flesh of the beet easily.
 If it doesn't, return beets to pot and cook 5 to 10 minutes longer.
 Let beets cool for about 5 minutes or until you are able to handle them.
 Slice off the root end.
 Use paper towels to rub off the skin.